Seldom-SE/Seldom-SE.github.io/index.md

 but your game isn't in a Post-Skeletron state (so you can't enter the Dungeon) until your friend picks up some other item in their game.

-I made a Terraria integration for Archipelago.
+I made the official Terraria integration for Archipelago.
+It came out well and it's really popular!
 The server-side integration is in Python.
 It handles the complex game logic and interfaces with Archipelago's core.
 The mod is written in C# and handles communicating with Archipelago's server, processing player commands, and directly editing Terraria's bytecode (CIL) to modify gameplay features.
-I am currently working on tweaking Terraria's progression to be a better fit for randomization and adding support for Calamity, a popular mod for Terraria.
+I am currently working on adding support for Calamity, a popular mod for Terraria.

 ### Voxmod (April 2022 - May 2022)